Avrilai/Asteroids/README.md

 # Asteroids
-game I made in java for APCS
+Recreation of the old game Asteroids in Java.

+There are no lives, just play until all the asteroids are gone.
+If you hit an asteroid, you are sent to the center of the screen.
+Press and hold B for hyperspace.
+You can't lose.

-AsteroidsGame is the file with public static void main()
+AsteroidsGame file contains main().